Skip to content

 What was great about this framework is that it provided a lot of flexibility.

-How We Made Block Scheduling Work for Us… Since Children and a Second Business
+Update: How We Made Block Scheduling Work for Us… Since Children and a Second Business

 Splitting my weeks into “A Weeks” and “B Weeks” didn’t make much sense anymore.
-I just have too many meetings and responsibilities between the two businesses that I can’t just check out for a week to focus on “building” tasks.
+I just had too many meetings and responsibilities between the two businesses that I can’t just check out for a week to focus on “building” tasks.
 However, building tasks are still important, so I had to figure out a way to make time for different internal projects even if most days included some sort “working” tasks.

 5 Steps for Creating Your Own Block Schedule